wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-integration.md

     ![Deployment progress](../../assets/img/tutorials/integration-rest-api/deploying_mi_rest_api.png){.cInlineImage-threeQuarter}

-    Once the API is deployed, the **Development** card indicates that the API is active as shown below.
+     Once Choreo has deployed the micro integrator REST API, the **Development** card displays the status as **Active**.

     ![Deployed API](../../assets/img/tutorials/integration-rest-api/deployed_mi_rest_api.png){.cInlineImage-threeQuarter}

-    Once Choreo has deployed the micro integrator REST API, you can proceed to the next step to test it.
+    You can proceed to the next step to test it.

 ## Step 3: Test